GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0007_sop-template-creation.md

 We hope this message finds you well.

 The Operations Committee (OC) and Security and Data Protection Committee (SDPC) are pleased to inform you that a new GDI Standard Operating Procedure (SOP) has been developed.
-It was drafted by the OC/SDPC, authored, and reviewed by GDI members, and finally approved by the OC/SDPC.
+It was drafted by the OC, authored, and reviewed by GDI members, and finally approved by the OC and SDPC.
 We now present this SOP to the Management Board for formal authorisation.

-As part of the authorisation process, if no issues are raised within **four weeks** of this notice, the OC/SDPC will consider the SOP to be authorised and we will proceed to add it to the GDI SOP GitHub repository.
+As part of the authorisation process, if no issues are raised within **four weeks** of this notice, the OC will consider the SOP to be authorised and we will proceed to add it to the GDI SOP GitHub repository.

 Please, also let us know if:
 - An extension to this 4-week period is required to evaluate whether to veto or not the SOP release.